clearpath-docs/jackal-sphinx-tutorials/doc/update.rst

 Bluetooth Controller Pairing
 ----------------------------

-If your Sixaxis controller runs out of batteries, or you purchase a new one, you might want to re-pair your platform and controller.
-To do this, lower the computer tray and plug the controller into an available USB port using a standard Mini-B USB cable.
-Then, from the prompt, run:
+If your PS4 controller runs out of batteries, or you purchase a new one, you might want to re-pair your platform and controller.
+To do this, put the controller into pairing mode by pressing and holding the Share & PS buttons until the controller's LED flashes rapidly in white.
+Then SSH into the robot and run

 .. code-block:: bash

-    sudo sixpair
-    sudo sixad --boot-yes
+    sudo ds4drv-pair

-You should see a notice that the MAC address of Jackal's bluetooth adapter has been written into the controller.
-Now disconnect the USB cable and you should be able to press the pair button and achieve a pairing.
-Note that this first pairing *may* cause the joystick to come up as ``/dev/input/js1`` rather than ``/dev/input/js0``.
-If Jackal does not respond to your commands, power-cycle the full system and you should be set.
+Once the pairing is complete you should be able to control the robot using your controller.
+Note that the first time you pair the controller it may be enumerated as the wrong device.
+If the robot does not respond to your commands, power-cycle the full system and you should be set.